MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/filterpagebuilder/filterpagebuilder-addfieldno-method.md

 ## Remarks
  If the filter page implementation will call a [SetView Method](../../methods-auto/filterpagebuilder/filterpagebuilder-setview-method.md), then the [SetView Method](../../methods-auto/filterpagebuilder/filterpagebuilder-setview-method.md) must be called before the AddFieldNo method call, otherwise the default filter that is specified by the *Filter* parameter for field, if any, will be cleared by [SetView Method](../../methods-auto/filterpagebuilder/filterpagebuilder-setview-method.md).

- The filter that is specified by the *Filter* parameter will overwrite any previously defined filters for the field which were set by ADDVIEW method or read from the record or recordRef instance that defined the filter control.
+ The filter that is specified by the *Filter* parameter will overwrite any previously defined filters for the field which were set by AddView method or read from the record or recordRef instance that defined the filter control.

 ## Example
  The following example initializes a filter page object that includes a filter control for the **Date** system table.
 The filter control has the caption of **Date record**.
 The example adds two fields of the **Date** record variable which will be available in the filter control on the filter page: **Period End** and **Period Start**.
 A default filter is set on the **Period End** field.